Health & Wellness

 These itty-bitty bacteria always hang out on your dog and usually don’t cause any trouble because of their natural skin barriers and defenses against infections.
 However, irritated skin creates an excellent environment for these bacteria to multiply and cause sickness.

-“Anything that causes inflammation, irritation or damage to the skin layers can break down these defenses and allow bacteria and other organisms to invade and colonize the skin,” Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, says.
+“Anything that causes inflammation, irritation or damage to the skin layers can break down these defenses and allow bacteria and other organisms to invade and colonize the skin,” Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, says.

 Although individual bacteria are invisible, the naked eye can see staph infection signs.
 You might notice two common lesions: a red area with a pustule in the center or a red spot with hair loss and crusty edges.